LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: LUT-LLM Architecture

 \subsection{Other Design Features}

-\textbf{Efficient Attention for both Prefill and Decode Stages.} Since LUT-LLM performs the prefill and decode stage on the same design, ensuring high efficiency and compatibility for both stages simultaneously can be challenging.
+\textbf{Efficient Attention for both Prefill and Decode Stages.} Since LUT-LLM performs the prefill and decode stage on the same design, ensuring high efficiency for both stages simultaneously can be challenging.
 The prefill stage can parallelize computations along the sequence for $Q$, $K$, and $V$, while the decode stage only has a single token $Q$ vector involved.
 In LUT-LLM, we parallelize computations only along the hidden dimension and sequence dimension for $K$ and $V$.
-This ensures full utilization of every compute element in both prefill and decode stages.
+This ensures full utilization of every compute element in both stages.

-\textbf{KV Cache Prefetch and Write-out Orchestrations.} During prefill stage, the KV embeddings are streamed to the HBM controller while delivering to the dataflow attention engine.
-During the decode stage, previously dumped KV cache will be prefetched from HBM when the first linear projection is running.
-After the KV embeddings for the new token are produced, it will be written to HBM at the end of the KV cache.
+\textbf{KV Cache Prefetch and Write-out Orchestrations.} During the prefill stage, the KV cache is streamed to the HBM controller while delivering to the dataflow attention engine.
+During the decode stage, previously dumped KV cache is prefetched from HBM when the first linear projection is running.
+The KV embeddings of the new token will then be written to HBM at the end of the KV cache.